bhativikas/single-spa_Angular_React_Vue/README.md

 ?
 Organization name (can use letters, numbers, dash or underscore) **neworg**\
 ?
 Project name (can use letters, numbers, dash or underscore) **module02**

-Thats all for creating the initial files for app-parcel - module02.
+Thats all for creating the initial files for app-parcel - module02 and run the command **npm i & npm start -- --port 8500**.

 **Step 6**: Create 1st Vue Application - module03\
 Open a new CMD terminal and run **create-single-spa --framework vue**.
 This command will ask following further details:\
 ?
 Directory for new project **module03**\
 ?
 Organization name (can use letters, numbers, dash or underscore) **neworg**

-Thats all for creating the initial files for app-parcel - module03.
+Thats all for creating the initial files for app-parcel - module03 and run the command **npm i & npm run serve**.

 **Step 7**: Update **app-routing.module.ts** and **app.module.ts** for angular projects - **navbar**, **default** and **module01** (Refer link: https://single-spa.js.org/docs/ecosystem-angular/#routing) \
 Open app-routing.module.ts and add providers: **[{ provide: APP_BASE_HREF, useValue: '/' }]** to the NgModule.\